-- 1. All participants are required to have a valid annual medical evaluation. - 2.
-Students must submit a current DIAA Pre-Participation Physical Exam, a Medical Card for Athlete and a Student/Parent Athletics Participation Contract before being allowed to participate in practices or contests. - 3.
-Grades and eligibility- DÎAA rules will be followed.
-They are available in the DIAA handbook located on the DOE Delaware website and as an appendix to this contract.
-See appendix A. - 4.
+1. Students must submit a current DIAA Pre-Participation Physical Exam and a Student/Parent Athletics Participation Contract before being allowed to participate in practices or contests.

+- 2. All age, residence, enrollment & attendance, and academic eligibility regulations found in 14 DE Admin.
+Code § 1008 & 1009-2.0 must be followed.
+They are available in the DIAA handbook located on the DOE Delaware website. - 3.
 A student may not participate when he/she is serving a suspension, Alternative Placement, Character Academic and Motivational Program (CAMP), or expulsion.
-The student becomes eligible to participate on the next school day following the suspension or completion of these programs. - 5.
-Students must satisfy school and district Participation Standards. - 6.
-Students and their parents must sign the school Student-Parent Athletic Participation Contract and Parent Permission form.
+The student becomes eligible to participate on the next school day following the suspension or completion of these programs. - 4.
+Students must satisfy school and district Participation Standards. - Students and their parents must sign the school Student-Parent Athletic Participation Contract and Parent Permission form.